blazecolby/blazecolby.github.io/docs/ui-components/typography.md

 |00000010.tif | 2560  |  3300  |   6   | 1784 | 464  | 1870 | 527  |
 |00000010.tif | 2560  |  3300  |   30  | 1246 | 893  | 1332 | 956  |

-Create .pbtxt file
-Our pbtxt is a place where we can store all of our annotation labels, it's like a master record, we'll have each unique label listed once.
+Next create a .pbtxt file.
+Pbtxt introduces the idea of protocol buffers.
+Protocol buffers(protobufs) are a means of serializing data.
+Serialization is just saying that we are te lling the computer to store or save some kind of information.
+For example, Python uses a Pickle file as a means of a common serialization format.
+Pickle is a binary format while JSON, XML, HTM, YAML, OData, and Protobufs are human readable serialization(aka data interchange) formats.
+Protobufs are a more universal way to serialize data and originates from Google.
+For more info refer to [Google Protocol Bufurs](https://developers.google.com/protocol-buffers/docs/overview).
+Protobufs are saved as .pb(binary) or .pbtxt(human readable) formats.
+These formats allow us to interchange information for effeciently as well as store information more compactly.
+Lastly, our .pbtxt is a place where we can store all of our annotation labels, it's like a master record, we'll have each unique label listed once.

-Here's a partial example of what a pbtxt will look:
+Here's a partial example of what a .pbtxt will look like:
 ```
 item {
     id: 1